gorriecoe/silverstripe-sanchez/README.md

       # This is totally optional, as some cases you may not want to use the top level
       # for commonalities.
       - {}
-      # The variant below changes the framework version condition, the body and injects usetItems.
+      # The variant below changes the framework version condition, the body and injects useItems.
       - conditions:
           composer:
             "silverstripe/framework": "4.0+"
-        usetItems:
+        useItems:
-          - "some\\usetItem\\here"
+          - "some\\namespace\\here"
-          - "another\\usetItem\\there"
+          - "another\\namespace\\there"
         body: "function(\n\treturn \"Boom!\";\n)"
       # The variant below changes the scope, framework version condition and the body.
       - conditions: